developer-zebra/developer-zebra-site/src/emdk-for-android/4-2/guide/about/index.md

 * [Barcode API Updates](../../api/barcode)
 	* Enhanced to support the scanner selection:
-		* Added new method [getDeviceIdentifier()](../../api/barcode/ScannerInfo/#getdeviceidentifier) in ScannerInfo class to query the scanner type. - This can be used to identify specific scanner from the enumerated devices list.
+		* Added new method [getDeviceIdentifier()](../../api/barcode/ScannerInfo/#getdeviceidentifier) for selecting the scanner from the supported scanner devices - This method provides the information returned by the getConnectionType() and getDeviceType() methods in one call.
-		* Added new enum value "UNDEFINED" to [BarcodeManager.DeviceIdentifier](../../api/barcode/BarcodeManager-DeviceIdentifier/) to return for any unknown type of scanners.

 * Profile Manager Updates
 	* [Bluetooth Manager](../../mx/bluetoothmgr/) - The BluetoothMgr controls whether to allow new devices to pair.

 	* [Hosts Manager](/emdk-for-android/4-2/mx/hostsmgr/) - The HostsMgr allows the device to be assigned a Host Name by which the device can be identified by admins, applications and other devices on local and DNS-enabled IP networks.

 	* [Launch application by Application Name](../../mx/appmgr/#application-name) - new action for [App Manager](../../mx/appmgr).

 	* [UI Manager](../../mx/uimgr) updates
-		* [Extended Locale Options](../../mx/uimgr/#set-an-extended-locale) - 4 new options for existing param "ExtendedLocale": SWEDEN_SWEDISH, NORWAY_NORWEGIAN-BOKMAL, FINLAND_FINISH, DENMARK_DANISH
-		* [Custom Locale](../../mx/uimgr/#set-a-custom-locale) - This parm value permits the selection of the device's Custom Locale.
-A locale is the combination of a language and a region in which that language is spoken.
+		* [New Locale Options](../../mx/uimgr/) - Added new feature to set the language to localize the device to match the preferred language of the intended Device User.
 		* [Notification Pulldown Enable/Disable](../../mx/uimgr/#notification-pulldown-enabledisable) - controls whether a user will be allowed to "pull down" the Notifications/Status bar and access the Notifications panel.
 		* [Quick Settings Show/Hide](../../mx/uimgr/#notification-quick-settings-icons-showhide) -  controls whether Quick Settings icons will be displayed in the Android Notifications panel.

 	* [Analytics Manager](../../mx/analytics/) - Added new capability to control the data captured by the analytics engine such as data transportation, what information can be collected, scheduling time for analytic engine to capture data, etc.
-	* [Key Mapping Manager](../../mx/keymappingmgr/) -  Updated to support P1, P2, P3 and Left/ Right Trigger buttons.

 	* Updates to [DataCapture](../../mx/data-capture/) feature:
 		* Added support for controlling the barcode decode notifications
 			* Aim Mode - Enable/Disable scanner aim during scanning.
 			* Illumination Brightness - Controls illumination brightness of the imager.
+			* Support for additional scanner devcies - Bluetooth Imager 1 (please note this value is for use with RS507 only)